PredictiveEcology/quickPlot/cran-comments.md

 * Windows                 (win-builder), R-devel (2022-08-14 r82716 ucrt)
 ## R CMD check results

-There are no errors, or warningsin any of the above.
+There are no errors, or warnings in any of the above.

 There are 2 NOTEs, which are not new notes for this package: